-Income from investments (other than investments in shares of companies and Mutual Funds) is accounted an accrual basis.
+Income from Investments (other than Investments in shares of companies and Mutual Funds) is accounted on accrual basis.

 Dividend income on investments is recognised when the right to receive dividend is established.
 Interest income is recognized on a time proportionate basis taking into account the amounts invested and the rate of interest.
 For all financial instruments measured at amortised cost, interest income is recorded using the Effective interest rate method to the net carrying amount of the financial assets.